utah-cs4470-sp23/class/assignment4/README.md

 introduced.
 Flattening is not allowed to fail: once a JPL program in this assignment's subset has been typechecked, flattening should always work.

+Note that `time return` is slightly awkward because the `time` command is flattened to multiple commands, some of which come before the `return` command and some of which come after.
+If your compiler runs into this code, all parts of the `time` command that come before the `return` should appear in the final flattened output, but none of the commands after the `return` should appear.

+*For a small amount of extra credit:* Instead of printing `time:` before printing an elapsed time, print `time: cmd` where `cmd` is the text of the command being timed, as it appeared literally in the original source code, including and comments or newlines that appeared inside that command.
+When doing this, you'll run into a small problem because in JPL the string argument to `print` cannot contain double quotes.
+You should replace double quotes with single quotes to circumvent this.
+Printing this output will cause your compiler to fail some test cases.
+This is fine as long as the only failures are the ones triggered by this extra string.

 ## Planning the Stack Frame